Choosing the Best backpack for Hiking Is Easy (Honest).

 You’ve come to the end of a hard day’s hiking.
 Your feet are swollen, your legs tired and all you want to do is shrug off your backpack, pitch tent and get some food inside you.

 Sliding off your backpack brings instantaneous relief.
-Then an ache that runs the whole length of your body.
+Then an ache runs the whole length of your body.

 That’s ‘hiker’s back’.
 It’s the deep, gnawing ache you never forget.
 And it’s normal.
-In most cases a good night’s sleep and a little stretching will leave you feeling refreshed and ready for the next leg of your trek.
+In most cases, a good night’s sleep and a little stretching will leave you feeling refreshed and ready for the next leg of your trek.

 Jake and I have used many backpacks over the years.
 We’ve built up a pretty good understanding of what you need to look for when choosing the right one for your travels.
 And your back.

 Ready to dance on air as you skip merrily over harsh, unforgiving terrain?
 Better yet, are you ready to slip off your rucksack with a feeling of, ‘Oooh, that feels good.’
 Rather than, ‘Arghh!
 My spine feels like a herd of cows has stampeded over it.’?

 James, how long will we be hiking for?

 I’m using a figure of 3 – 5 days.
 Why?
 Because if you’re day hiking you can get by with a small rucksack, maybe even a daysac, as your packing list will be small.
 Unless you feel you need to carry every possible response to every possible scenario, in which case… you’re going to need a bigger rucksack!